Confinement-Higgs and deconfinement-Higgs transitions in three-dimensional $Z(2)$ LGT: Summary

 Finally, we have studied plaquette and Wilson line correlation functions for a few values of the gauge coupling constant and extracted the gauge and Higgs masses of the theory.
 Our main results can be summarized as follows. \begin{itemize} \item For all studied gauge couplings $\beta$, a value of $\gamma$ was found above which the overlap operator develops nonzero values.
 Our findings are summarized in Fig.\ref{fig:phase_diagram_with_overlap}.
 The deconfinement-Higgs line (shown in red color) coincides with the expected phase transition line.
 Starting from the MCP it continues along the self-dual line until the CEP.
 For $\beta$ values smaller than the critical value at the CEP we observe a deviation from the self-dual line, and this deviation increases at smaller $\beta$ values (light blue line).
 Eventually, the light blue line reaches a point in the region $\gamma\in [0.74-0.78]$ for $\beta=0$.
 The general conclusion is that the overlap operator does exhibit a nontrivial change when entering the Higgs phase either from the deconfinement phase or from the confinement phase and hence it can be used as order parameter to detect the Higgs phase.
 The principal differences between confinement and the Higgs phases were elaborated and explained in \cite{greensite_17_Sconf} for the $SU(2)$ gauge-Higgs model.
 These differences remain valid for the $Z(2)$ theory. \item The FM operator was computed near one of the deconfinement-Higgs critical points, $\beta=0.9$, and in the vicinity of the MCP.
 In the deconfinement phase the FM operator drops rapidly to a small constant for large distance.
 This constant is getting smaller with increasing lattice size.
 In the Higgs phase the FM operator gets a nonzero value in full agreement with theoretical predictions. \item The behavior of the gauge and scalar field masses was investigated for two values of the gauge coupling near the confinement-Higgs transition and for one value near the deconfinement-Higgs transition.
 In the former case it was found that both masses stay nonzero across the transition, whereas in the latter case the scalar field mass tends to vanish in the vicinity of the critical point.
 We think that these masses deserve a more thorough investigation which we plan for the future. \end{itemize}

 {\bf Acknowledgments}.
 The authors acknowledge support from INFN/NPQCD project.
-This work is partially supported by ICSC -- Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union -- NextGenerationEU.
+This work is partially supported by ICSC - National Centre for HPC, Big Data and Quantum Computing, funded by European Union -- NextGenerationEU.
 Most numerical simulations have been performed on the CSN4 cluster of the Scientific Computing Center at INFN-Pisa.
 O.B. thanks the Pisa section of INFN for the warm hospitality during a working stay.
 B.A. is grateful to Juan Jos\'e Alonso for useful advice on simulation methods for spin-glasses.
 B.A. and O.B. also thank Claudio Bonati, Massimo D'Elia and Claudio Bonanno for discussions.